n0-computer/iroh/DEVELOPERS.md

   Installing Git][git-setup] is a good source of information.

 * [The Rust Programming Language](https://www.rust-lang.org/): see https://www.rust-lang.org/learn/get-started to get started

+* [Protobuf compiler](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation): Download it from the [Protobuf Releases page](https://github.com/protocolbuffers/protobuf/releases); you need to get the `protoc-` release for your platform.
+To install, make sure the `protoc` compiler is on your path.
+If you get errors during build about `experimental_allow_proto3_optional` or inability to import `/google/protobuf/empty.proto` you're likely using a version of the compiler that's too old.

 ### Forking Iroh on Github